-The price is the same, with a slight nutritional advantage for the unflavored version and a big flavor advantage for the others.
+The price is the same, with a slight nutritional advantage for the unflavored version and a big flavor advantage for the rest.

 Ingredients presented, it's time for the valuable nutritional table.

-The difference is not much, but we chose to arrange it by unflavored version, vanilla and chocolate.
+The difference is not much, but we chose to organize it by flavorless version, vanilla and chocolate.

 Vanilla usually represents a middle ground.